-Sesquicentennial of American Independence – 1926
+Sesquicentennial of American Independence Coinage

 The 1926 United States Sesquicentennial Expo

-The design of the obverse of the half dollar depicted conjoined busts of President George Washington and current President Calvin Coolidge, making Coolidge the first president to have his likeness on a coin while in office and still within his lifetime.
+The design of the obverse of the half dollar depicted conjoined busts of President George Washington and President Calvin Coolidge, making Coolidge the first president to have his likeness on a coin while in office and still within his lifetime.
 The busts faced right and “LIBERTY” was displayed above the busts and “UNITED STATES OF AMERICA” was below them and “IN GOD WE TRUST” was beneath Coolidge’s chin.

 The central vignette on the reverse was the Liberty Bell.
 The periphery of the coin carried the mottoes “SESQUICENTENNIAL OF AMERICAN INDEPENDENCE – HALF DOLLAR” and “E PLURIBUS UNUM” above the bell.
 On the left side of the bell was the date “1776” and on the right was “1926”.